viromedia/virocore/README.md

 ViroCore
 =====================

 Viro Media is a platform for developers to rapidly build augmented reality (AR) and virtual reality (VR) experiences.
-Developers can develop in Android with Java and deploy onto Google Daydream, Samsung, GearVR, Google Cardboard.
+With ViroCore, developers can develop in Android with Java and deploy onto ARCore supported phones for AR and Google Daydream, Samsung, GearVR, Google Cardboard for VR.
+ViroCore can also be used for apps that want a lightweight easy to use 3d library for Android without using AR/VR.

 [Sign up](https://viromedia.com/signup) for an API key.
 The platform is free to use with no limits on distribution.